satoshinakamoto007/original-bitcoin/README.md

 original-bitcoin
 ================

-This is a historical repository of Satoshi Nakamoto's original bitcoin sourcecode
+This is a historical repository of Satoshi Nakamoto's (Bram Darras) original bitcoin sourcecode